Sandyuelin/ccc/README.md

-# Complex and Simplified Chinese Character Classifier
+# Chinese Character Classifier (to distinguish simplified and complex version)

 ### Purpose